-Pin# Name Description 1 COMP Compensation Pin.
+Pin # Name Description 1 COMP Compensation Pin.
 Connect a capacitor and resistor in series to ground for loop stability.
 2 FB Feedback Input.
 Reference voltage is 1.25V.
 Connect a resistor divider to this pin.
 3 EN Regulator On/Off Control Input.
 A high input at EN turns on the converter, and a low input turns it off.
-When not used, connect EN to the input source (through a $100k\Omega$ pull-up resistor if $V{IN} > 6V$ ) for automatic startup.
+When not used, connect EN to the input source (through a 100k Ω pull-up resistor if V {IN} > 6V) for automatic startup.
 EN cannot be left floating.
 4 GND Ground.
+The exposed pad is connected to GND.
 5 SW Power Switch Output.
 SW is the drain of the internal MOSFET switch.
 Connect the power inductor and output rectifier to SW.
 SW can swing between GND and 25V.
 6 IN Input Supply Pin.
 IN must be locally bypassed.
 7 FSEL Frequency Select Pin.
-Tie to IN (through a $100k\Omega$ resistor if $V{IN}$ > 6V) for 1.3MHz operation or to GND for 700KHz operation.
+Tie to IN (through a $100k\Omega$ resistor if V {IN} > 6V) for 1.3MHz operation or to GND for 700KHz operation.
 8 SS Soft-Start Control Pin.
 Connect a soft-start capacitor to this pin.
 The soft-start capacitor is charged with a constant current of 6μA.
+Leave SS disconnected if the soft-start is not used.